tkardi/writeup/content/post/2018/07/22/from-points-to-polygons.md

 ![`Noise` and settlement area boundaries polygonized (closeup)](../img/noise-merged-2x.png)

-These form the basis for the classification we'll uptake next, and therefore to keep some context with the data, refer to them as `quartiers`.
+These form the basis for the classification we'll uptake next, and therefore to keep some context with the data, lets refer to them as `quartiers`.
 It would be advisable to topo-check this layer aswell with something like GRASS' [`v.clean`](https://grass.osgeo.org/grass77/manuals/v.clean.html) for example.